Why Does My Child's Formula Have "Added Sugar"?

-When you hear or read the word “sugars”, what comes to mind?
-Usually, “sugars” are thought to be sucrose which is table sugar.
-Not true!
-This article reviews some facts you need to know so that when you review a product label, you understand what “sugars” are and how this may affect decisions on what you buy especially for your little one.
+When you hear or read the word “sugar”, what comes to mind?
+Often, “sugar” is thought to be table sugar which, scientifically, is referred to as sucrose.
+But, this isn’t the entire sugar story.
+This article reviews the facts you need to know about added sugar labeling so that when you review a product label, you understand what “sugars” are and how this may affect decisions on what you buy especially for your little one.

-The U.S. Food and Drug Administration (FDA) has new regulations regarding the labeling of foods.
-These regulations continue to require a Nutrition Facts Panel on all food labels but with changes.
+Recently, the U.S. Food and Drug Administration (FDA) updated its regulations regarding the labeling of foods.
+These regulations continue to require a Nutrition Facts Panel on all food labels, but there are some changes.
 For carbohydrates, the Nutrition Facts Panel must now state the following:

 - Total Carbohydrate

 - Total Sugars

 - And under Total Sugars, “Includes x grams added sugar”

 Let’s further identify what this means and how sugars are classified.

 - Monosaccharides: these are made of one carbohydrate molecule and include glucose, fructose, and galactose.

 - Disaccharides: these are made of two carbohydrate molecules attached to each other.
 Disaccharides include sucrose (one molecule of glucose attached to one molecule of fructose), maltose (one molecule of glucose attached to another molecule of glucose), and lactose (one molecule of glucose attached to one molecule of galactose).